 The Bottom Line

 Inquisitive customers want to know where their food came from, whether it’s organic, how fresh it is, and how the livestock was treated.
 Making this information available is food transparency, and it is one of the biggest trends in the entire food service industry right now.
-So get started becoming more transparent in your food truck today.
+Follow these tips to help you get started becoming more transparent in your food truck today.